jwtk/jjwt/README.md

 <a name="key-locator-custom"></a>
 ### Custom Key Locator

-Instead, you'll need to implement the `Locator<Key>` interface and specify an instance on the `JwtParserBuilder` via the `setKeyLocator` method.
-For example:
+If you need to support dynamic key resolution when encountering JWTs, you'll need to implement the `Locator<Key>` interface and specify an instance on the `JwtParserBuilder` via the `setKeyLocator` method.
+For
+example:

 ```java
 Locator<Key> keyLocator = getMyKeyLocator();